On Tenedos, island of the vine

 E. Malamatinas & Son SA welcomes any organized groups from companies, schools, etc. wishing to learn at first hand how our wine is produced and bottled.

-You can visit one of our five wineries in Evoia, or our state-of-the-art bottling plant at the winery headquarters in Kalochori, Thessaloniki.
+You can visit one of our three wineries in Evoia, or our state-of-the-art bottling plant at the winery headquarters in Kalochori, Thessaloniki.

 It’s an opportunity to enjoy the unique experience of watching wine being made and bottled, and to see for yourselves how our much-loved products are made.